cybercongress/cybercongress/site/content/post/game-of-links.md

 Each message type has an assigned bandwidth cost.
 For this discipline we're using ONLY bandwidth spend on linking.

-All bandwidth spending data is available at `account_bandwidth?address=` RPC.
+All bandwidth spending data is available at the `account_bandwidth?address=` RPC.
 After the game 6 TCYBs will be distributed to players addresses according to their weight coefficient (of spend bandwidth).
-In other words, per how much bandwidth they have spent on linking during the Game.
+In other words - per how much bandwidth they have spent on linking during the Game.
 It decreases if the network has a low load and increases if the load is high - between 0.01 and inf.
 That's mean you can spend the same amount of bandwidth for 1000 links in low network load as with 10 links.
 The bandwidth spent on linking call Karma.

 The network has a desirable bandwidth of 16000 blocks (\~24 h).
 If the current bandwidth is equal to this value it means everything is normal, and the multiplier parameter is 1.00.
 In all other cases, the multiplier is corrected dependent on the upload or the download of the network.